napari/napari/docs/tutorials/fundamentals/getting_started.md

 To learn more about:

-* how to use the napari viewer graphical user interface (GUI) checkout the [viewer tutorial](./viewer)
+* how to use the napari viewer graphical user interface (GUI), checkout the [viewer tutorial](./viewer)
-* how to use the napari viewer with different types of napari layers see [layers at a glance](../../guides/layers)
+* how to use the napari viewer with different types of napari layers, see [layers at a glance](../../guides/layers)